-Rust is a powerful language built on the promise of performance and reliability.
-With no runtime or garbage collector, it easily runs in any environment and can be integrated into any existing language or framework.
-With the advent of WebAssembly.
-Rust has become even more valued in the web development space.
-Rust’s seamless peering with Node.js to build highly performant functionalities has made it a delight for web developers.
+With no runtime or garbage collector, Rust is a powerful language that runs in any environment and can be integrated into any existing language or framework.
+With WebAssembly, Rust has become even more useful in the web development space.
+Built on the promise of performance and reliability, Rust delights web developers by seamlessly pairing with Node.js to build highly performant functionalities.
 Many web developers would rather write Rust than have to learn/write C++ or C for WebAssembly integrations.

-In this tutorial, you will learn and demonstrate how to automatically test Rust applications as you push updates and upgrades in your Rust applications to a remote repository.
+In this tutorial, you will learn how to test Rust applications automatically as you push updates and upgrades to a remote repository.

 Prerequisites

-To follow along with the tutorial, a few things are required:
+To follow along with the tutorial, you will need:

 1. Basic knowledge of Rust